Deltacron/Code_Challenge_01/README.md

     <li>Upload the code to a public GitHub repository and include a README.md explaining how to run the app.</li>
 </ol>

+# Deployment
+Once you complete the challenge after carefully following the instructions, make sure to host your app on any free hosting i.e. Vercel, Netlify, or similar.

 # Bonus
 * Frequent and thoughtful commits.
 * Dockerize the app.
 * Write realistic unit/end-to-end tests.

+# Good luck!